 The reality here in Canada is quite different for a number of reasons.
 At the industry association level, the NACCB’s experience in working with clients, contractors and the CRA on the Personal Services Business (PSB) issue (the one that put the microscope on independent contractors) was that tenure or contract length on its own was largely irrelevant in the assessment process.
 There are a multitude of other factors to consider in the actual assessment of co-employment that clients and contractors alike should be aware of.
 A strong contract that outlines the intent of the parties and is descriptive of the work is but one.
-In addition, this document from the CRA describes some other factors to consider.

 As you can see, there are many factors involved, some of which include: control of the work, ownership of tools, financial risk of profit or loss, degree of integration of work and of course the written contract.
 It is abundantly clear that there is no rule that suggests 2 years is a magic time period.

 There is not even much precedent to base this theory.
 There have been instances of issues and risk for contracts less than 2 years, and yet many IT contractors have been on site for much longer than 2 years.
 A recent decision saw a contract that initially was for 6 months extended several times to 5 years not deemed a PSB, based on the overall consideration of these other factors.